 The Teaching Opportunity of a Lifetime

-- Teaching Assistant and Residential Mentor
+- Teaching Assistant and Residential Mentor (four per campus)

 - Inquiries – Applications

-“Nothing else I’ve done is as rewarding as teaching at SSP.” –Dr. Douglas Duncan, Univ. of Colorado at Boulder
+Nothing else I’ve done is as rewarding as teaching at SSP.” –Dr. Douglas Duncan, Univ. of Colorado Boulder

 The Summer Science Program is an equal opportunity employer.
 We value a diverse faculty and encourage all qualified individuals to apply.
 (Non-US citizens must have legal permission to work in the US; we cannot sponsor employment visas.)
 All positions are open until filled.

-TAs are tutors and academic instructors, assisting students in using equipment and software, and with homework, under the direction of the Academic Director.
+Our TAs are tutors and academic instructors, assisting participants in using equipment and software, and with homework, under the direction of the Academic Director.
 Just as important is their simultaneous role as residential advisors and personal mentors, supervising students in the dorm and organizing recreational and social activities, under the direction of the Site Director.